daniel-furman/daniel-furman.github.io/content/posts/sft-instruction.md

 **User**:

-> You are a helpful assistant.
-Write a short email inviting my friends to a dinner party on Friday.
-Respond succinctly.\n
+> Write a short email inviting my friends to a dinner party on Friday.
+Respond succinctly.

 **falcon-180b-instruct-peft**: